xi-project/xi-filelib/UPGRADE.md

 * Feature freeze.
 No more stuff before 1.0!
 * Uh oh.
 Data is not backwards compatible.
 This is the last time before 1.0.
 * All version identifiers are now classes of Xi\Filelib\Plugin\VersionProvider\Version.
+* Version providers and all things related were heavily refactored.
 * Publisher was heavily refactored. publish() is now publishAllVersions().
 Functionality changed: read it through.
 * Folders now have a data container object.
 * Filelib's upload() shortcut is now uploadFile().